 - TIMI major bleeding at 30 days: 0.6% versus 0.7% (p = 0.85), respectively, for prasugrel versus ticagrelor

 Among patients with STEMI undergoing primary PCI, similar efficacy and bleeding was observed for either prasugrel or ticagrelor.
+Similar ischemic events were noted at 7 days and 1 year.
 Among such patients, the use of either agent is acceptable.

-Motovska Z, Hlinomaz O, Miklik R, et al. Prasugrel Versus Ticagrelor in Patients With Acute Myocardial Infarction Treated With Primary Percutaneous Coronary Intervention: Multicenter Randomized PRAGUE-18 Study.
-Circulation 2016;Aug 30:[Epub ahead of print].
+Motovska Z, Hlinomaz O, Miklik R, et al., on behalf of the PRAGUE-18 Study Group.
+Prasugrel Versus Ticagrelor in Patients With Acute Myocardial Infarction Treated With Primary Percutaneous Coronary Intervention: Multicenter Randomized PRAGUE-18 Study.
+Circulation 2016;134:1603-12.

 Presented by Dr. Petr Widimsky at the European Society of Cardiology Congress, Rome, Italy, August 30, 2016.

-Keywords: Acute Coronary Syndrome, Hemorrhage, Medical Futility, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Secondary Prevention, Stroke, ESC Congress
+Keywords: AHA Annual Scientific Sessions, AHA17, Acute Coronary Syndrome, Hemorrhage, Medical Futility, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Secondary Prevention, Stroke, ESC Congress

 < Back to Listings